HaziqFariduddin/Portfolio/README.md

-# Portfolio
+#  Legacy Portfolio

-Haziq Fariduddin's Portfolio is outdated needs to be updated with React
+2020 outdated portfolio needs to be updated in 2023